PayFabric/Business-Central/Codeunits.md

 - - -

 ## "Nodus PF Populate Defaults" (Codeunit 70117042)
-This codeunit provided useful functions in PayFabric for BC for third-party partners developers.
+This codeunit provide the function to populate default PayFabric fields in Business Central for third-party developers

   * ### PopulateDefaultPayFabricFields (Method)
     This method populate all default PF fields such as default wallet, default email addresses, default invoice type and so on for existing Sales Order/Invoice and save it.
 If you want to check all of these fields, you can find it under PayFabric section of Sales Order/Invoice page.